 Do I have death in service cover?

-Do I need life insurance if I have death in service cover?
+Do I need death in service cover?

-The money paid out by death in service cover might seem like a lot, but it can be eaten up fast if your loved ones have to pay off your mortgage, and the cost of a funeral can run to thousands of pounds.
+The money paid out by death in service cover may seem like a lot, but it can be eaten up fast if your loved ones have to pay off your mortgage, and the cost of a funeral can run to thousands of pounds.
 Most insurance advisers recommend that life insurance policies pay out ten times your annual income, which is a lot more than even the most generous death in service benefits.

-So even if you receive death in service benefit with your job, you may want to take out life insurance to top up your death in service benefit – for instance, if you earn £30,000 and you have a death in service benefit worth four times your salary – or £120,000 – you could take out a life insurance policy worth £180,000 to give a total pay-out of £300,000, or ten times your income.
+So even if you receive death in service benefit with your job, you may want to take out life insurance to top up the amount your family would receive if you passed away.
+Say you earn £30,000 and have a death in service benefit worth four times your salary – £120,000 – you could take out a life insurance policy worth £180,000 to give a total pay-out of £300,000, or ten times your income.

 Taking out life insurance also ensures your family is protected whatever happens in your working life.
 If you want to look into taking out a policy, you can compare life insurance quotes quickly and easily with MoneySuperMarket.
 We work with 13 leading providers to help you find the right cover at the right price.